Bri3ght/Bri3ght/README.md

  mostly sitting in one location with someone i know, but C+H is encouraged, if i'm being alone at the moment! anyways feel free to talk to me, just know what i can be vague at first! nonetheless i still will be trying to stay friendly and willing to help, even if all i can do is to offer my presence and listening ear! ^_^

- despite myself trying to be polite and everything, i'm also easy to startle at first. as my DNI i can mark:
+ despite myself trying to be polite and everything, i'm also easy to scare at first. as my DNI i can mark:
  + scary looking ponies (with big toothed mouths made of bandana item, for example),
  + ones who boop at the first sight. i dont really get it!... when i dont know you and suddenly you come out of nowhere to poke me - i get confused with implications behind your gesture and because of that nervous and uncomfortable. especially when you don't stop after i asked you to :( . you can ask me though, if you want to pat me that much!!

- that's all ! i'm actually really friendly and willing to accomodate you. to be honest, you can call me a doormat. ^_^"
+ that's all ! i'm actually really friendly and willing to accomodate you. to be honest, you can call me a doormat.. ^_^"

 ---- SOME IMPORTANT THINGS I ADVISE TO READ BEFORE GETTING CLOSE WITH ME
 - !
 I HEAVILY CLING TO PEOPLE I LIKE AND CONSIDER FRIENDS ! - if you're not ready for that or dislike such, then please, tell me.